DanielSSilva/danielssilva.github.io/_drafts/A-(very)-small-introduction-to-Ansible.md

 ## Group hosts by name

-Another useful way declare our hosts is by grouping them.
+Another useful way to declare our hosts is by grouping them.
 In this example I have a raspberry which is the one that controls the cluster and 3 others that are nodes on that cluster.

 For that reason, it might be useful to separate them into 2 groups: control and nodes.